GfellerLab/MixMHC2pred/README.md

 ## How to cite

 To cite MixMHC2pred, please refer to:

+Racle, J., et al., Accurate predictions of MHC-II specificities (in prep.).

+and

 Racle, J., et al. Robust prediction of HLA class II epitopes by deep motif deconvolution of immunopeptidomes. *Nat.
 Biotechnol.* 37, 1283–1286 (2019).